Health Library

 Primary empty sella syndrome is most often discovered during an MRI or CT scan of the head and brain.
 Pituitary function is usually normal.

-The health care provider may order tests to make sure the pituitary gland is working normally.
+Your health care provider may order tests to check if the pituitary gland is working normally.

 Sometimes, tests for high pressure in the brain will be done, such as: